Categories

 • Ice Pads after birth or Padsicles – to help with the healing process and reduce any swelling.
 Spray your pad with water and witch hazel (distilled – avoid any that have alcohol in them) if you like, fold the pad back up and freeze in a freezer bag.
 Let them thaw for a few minutes prior to use, then use up to 10 minutes every hour as needed in the first 24-36 hours after birth.

-• Warm compress during pregnancy – helps your tissue relax prior to labour.
+• Warm compress during pregnancy – helps your vulva tissue relax prior to labour.

 Sex

-• Well lubricated before sex – we know that the pelvic floor muscles help with stimulation to the clitoris and can increase arousal.
-So try doing some pelvic floor exercises before having sex.
+• Well lubricated before sex – as the pelvic floor muscles help with stimulation to the clitoris and can increase arousal.
+Try doing some pelvic floor exercises before having sex in particular the Vagina Wink.
 Other options include using a natural based lubricant.
-Eg Olive & Bee Intimate Cream
+We love Olive & Bee Intimate Cream

 • Urinate after sex – can help reduce the risk of urinary tract infections which due to the increase in frequency of urination and the acidity can affect your pelvic floor muscle function.